mCaptcha/pow_sha256/readme.md

 # License

-This project is dual-licensed under `Apache License Version 2.0` & `MIT license`.
+This project is dual-licensed under `Apache License Version 2.0` or `MIT license`.